MNIBilly/WeatherWebsite/README.md

 In order to start the website you need to follow these steps.

 1 Download the entire project
-2 - Go to a command prompt or windows powershell (you need to run them as administrator) 3 Type these commands one at a time:
+\n 2 - Go to a command prompt or windows powershell (you need to run them as administrator) 3 Type these commands one at a time:
  - cd C:\Windows\System32\WeatherProject
  - npm install